ardangelo/scheme-gba/readme.md

 # scheme->gba

-A Scheme to GBA compiler, featuring very bad Scheme.
+A Scheme compiler targetting ARM assembly and Game Boy Advance.
 Written on a flight from ORD to SFO using:
 * _An Incremental Approach to Compiler Construction_ by Abdulaziz Ghuloum
 * tonclib header files (from J Vijn's excellent TONC GBA reference)
 * The Racket docs